It's tough to live with Chronic Fatigue Syndrome (CFS), a debilitating condition that constantly leaves you feeling exhausted.

 Pacing yourself is accepting your condition and not overdoing things just because you feel good today.
 Pacing yourself while paying close attention to how you feel and other health issues you may have often helped you cope with the condition.
 Of course, learning to deal with other conditions helps too.

-However, they may have manifested because of your condition - especially when it comes to drugs and self-medicating.
-Other health issues should be examined on their own, which will help with your overall health.
+However, they may have manifested because of your condition - especially regarding drugs and self-medicating.
+Other health issues should be examined independently, which will help with your overall health.

 The important thing is to get started treating yourself better right now.